magento/devdocs/guides/v2.1/architecture/gdpr/magento-1x.md

 ### Frontend data entry points

-A user can enter customer data, address data, and payment data when registering for an account, during checkout, and similar events.
+A user can enter customer, address, and payment information when registering for an account, during checkout, and similar events.

 ![Frontend data entry points](frontend-data-entry-points.svg)

 ### Frontend data access points

-Magento loads customer data when the customer logs in and views several different pages or checks out.
+Magento loads customer information when the customer logs in and views several different pages or checks out.

 ![Frontend data access points](frontend-data-access-points.svg)

 ### Backend data entry points

-A merchant can enter customer data, address data, and payment data when using Admin to create a customer or order.
+A merchant can enter customer, address, and payment information when using Admin to create a customer or order.

 ![Backend data entry points](backend-data-entry-points.svg)

 ### Backend data access points

-Magento loads customer data when a merchant views several types of grids, clicks on a grid to see detailed information, and performs various other tasks.
+Magento loads customer information when a merchant views several types of grids, clicks on a grid to see detailed information, and performs various other tasks.

 ![Backend data access points](backend-data-access-points.svg)

 ## Database entities

-Magento 2 stores customer information in customer, sales, and other databae tables.
+Magento 1 stores customer information in customer, sales, and other database tables.

 ### Customer data {#customer-data}

-Magento 1 stores customer data in the `customer_entity` and `customer_address_entity` tables.
+Magento 1 stores customer information in the `customer_entity` and `customer_address_entity` tables.
 Both of these tables have several reference tables that can contain custom customer attributes.

 #### `customer_entity` and reference tables